 The Instrumental/Band Program runs during school time with lessons given once a week during school hours, by our Specialist Music Teachers.
 With instruments such as keyboard, violin, guitar, flute and other instruments, keen students are very likely to find something that suits them.
 The Instrumental/Band Program is offered to students in Years 4 to 6.
 Students will be offered this option at the end of Year 3.
 There is a cost incurred with this activity.

-Further to our classroom music program, there are opportunities for students in the upper year levels to extend their singing technique and enjoyment through the avenues of the very talented St William's Choir.
+Further to our classroom music program, there are opportunities for students in all year levels to extend their singing technique and enjoyment through the avenues of the very talented St William's Choir.
+There are two choirs available for our students.
+All students can be part of our Prep - Yr 6 Choir which rehearses before school, and then our students in Yrs 4-6 can choose to also join our Senior Choir which rehearses during lunch breaks.

-When the play bell sounds at first break, children have the opportunity to come to our wonderful Library for quiet reading and quiet drawing.
-We have created this quiet space for the children to create in peace.
+When the play bell sounds at first break, children have the opportunity to come to our wonderful Library for reading, drawing and other fun activities.